-Forget the napkin ring.
-Keep your table settings tidy with DIY leather flatware pockets.
+We love simple napkin ring, but if you want to try something different for your table setting, consider a flatware pocket.
 Crafted from leather and paired with brass hardware, their minimal design lends major Scandinavian style to your dining space.
 Perfect for holidays, celebrations, or even everyday occasions, they add a bit of modern elegance to any place setting.
 Not only do they keep your utensils together, they are also easy to transport should you opt for a picnic in the park or barbecue on the beach.

 Things You'll Need

 Using either a utility knife or sharp scissors, cut out three leather pieces to the following sizes:

 4 ¼ inches wide by 11 inches long